ckopecky/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML uses tags that literally mean what they say -- caption tags are captions, img tags are images, p tags are paragraphs, etc.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+`display: block` takes up the entire width of the row that it is in.
+It does not allow for another element to be next to it in the same line.
+You can add margin, padding to all four sides of a block element.

+`display: inline` is displayed inside the block element on the same row. img, span and strong are examples of inline elements.
+You can add margin to the left and the right of the element but not to the top and the bottom.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+git allows for several developers to work on the same code base at the same time.
+It is super valuable tool.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.